[Back] [Menu] [Next]

 Job-Performance-Aid (or Job Aid)

 Although used for a very long time, the modern Job-Performance-Aid traces its modern roots to the JIT method.
-It began as a printed card that contained step-by-step instructions for performing a specific task.
-The worker did not have to memorize the steps.
+It began as a printed card that contained step-by-step instructions for performing a specific task so that the worker did not have to memorize the steps.

 Job aids are considered instructional interventions because they also mediate knowledge and skills problems.
 However, job aids are not really intended to produce learning, as they are a substitute for learning.
 Learning that does occur as a result of using the job aid (surely considerable at times) is incidental.